Average of 5 scores (from 10 reviews)

 The highly rated Republic of Gamers machines have a new entry in the form of the Asus G750JH-T4080H.
 Built to be able to power demanding games, with looks inspired by stealth planes, this 17 inch desktop replacement is ready for battle.
 The specs are impressive, this behemoth comes equipped with a Blu-Ray combo drive, a matte Full HD display, and fourth gen Intel Core i7-4700HQ that has four cores and clocks in at 2.4 GHz to 3.2 GHz on Turbo Boost.
 The high-end Nvidia GeForce GTX 780M GPU and 8 GB of RAM (upgradeable up to 32 GB), should easily deliver great performance.
 Even demanding games should run like a dream on this machine.

 Extreme power saving measures will get approximately 4 hours of use from the battery, which is decent.
 Any demanding use will require the power cable.
 Speed bonuses will be available from the use of the SSD, which should mean a fast boot time, and fast load times for programs as well.
 Ports include 4 USB 3.0 ports, 1 Thunderbolt port, 1 VGA port, 1 HDMI port, 1 Kensington Lock, 3.5 mm microphone and audio jacks, and a 2 in 1 SD/MMC card reader.
 Most gamers should be more than satisfied with this machine overall, and for those just looking for a high powered device, this should do nicely as well.NVIDIA GeForce GTX 780M: High-end graphics card of the GeForce 700M series based on the Kepler architecture.
-These graphics cards are able to play the latest and most demanding games in high resolutions and full detail settings with enabled Anti-Aliasing. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.